LiemDQ/LiemDQ.github.io/content/posts/design_team.md

 And beyond the cool projects, the career benefits, the networking events, the personal development and the unique memories, that's why it was all worth it.

+[^1]: They're doing quite well these days, but pretty much none of that comes from my efforts.